Amazon enables free calls and messages on all Echo devices with Alexa Calling

 “You’ll hear a chime when you have a new message, and a green light ring will appear on you device,” Amazon notes.
 “You’ll also be notified in the Alexa App so you can stay in touch wherever you are.”

 Alexa Calling is Amazon’s latest — but not its first — foray into communications services.
 The company acquired a conferencing startup called Biba last year and has incorporated its features into Chime, a new communications suite for businesses.
-The company also developed its own messaging service for Kindle owners in 2012, and since then has also opened up the platform to integrate with other messaging apps.
+Amazon also developed its own messaging service for Kindle owners in 2012, and since then has also opened up the platform to integrate with other messaging apps.

-We’ve had numerous tips over the months and years about the company’s ambitions in social and messaging — which to date has been something of unchartered territory for Amazon, the e-commerce and cloud services giant that has ridden on the back of other social networks but has never owned the experience from the ground up.
+We’ve had numerous tips over the months and years about the company’s ambitions in social and messaging.
+To date, this has been something of unchartered territory for Amazon, the e-commerce and cloud services giant that has ridden on the back of other social networks but has never owned the experience from the ground up.
 This seems very much to fit in with that bigger strategy, too.

 Adding voice and messaging here is a very interesting way to utilise the Echo.
-I’ll admit, it’s had a lot of novelty value in our house for all the skills you can enable on it — my kids love to make it meow and do all other kinds of silly stuff — but ultimately might need more features that feel essential, in order to really embed it in our lives.
+I’ll admit, it’s had a lot of novelty value in our house for all the skills you can enable on it — my kids love to make it meow and do all other kinds of silly stuff — but ultimately the Echo (and Amazon) might need more features that feel essential, in order to really embed it in our lives.
 Adding voice and messaging communications does this by making it more of a central part of home communications.

-Although we’ve heard a lot about how smartphones are replacing landlines, using smartphones indoors might not work for everyone — you may be charging it, or you may have bad reception, or you may just not want to use it at home.
+Although we’ve heard a lot about how smartphones are replacing landlines, using smartphones indoors might not work for everyone.
+You may be charging it, or you may have bad reception, or you may just not want to use it at home.
 Services like this tap into the gap and could see us replacing yet more in our homes with an Amazon-powered service.

+What is also interesting to me is how this once again chips away and disrupts what has always been a steady and reliable business stream for telecoms carriers (one of which now owns TC, too).
+As fixed-line calls became commoditised and digital networks became better and faster, we saw the rise of Skype and a multitude of messaging services offering free voice calls.

+Now, the emergence of yet another new service like Alexa Calling underscores just how comprehensively that business is ebbing away for the old stalwarts.
+The question is how and when and in what capacity Amazon and the carriers might still need each other.

 0